mcce22extreme/mcce-greentechmanager/README.md

 ## Getting Started <a name="gettingstarted"></a>

+1. Install and execute docker desktop
+2. Checkout the repository
+3. Navigate to the root folder
+4. Execute docker compose up

 ## Disclaimer <a name="disclaimer"></a>
 The scenario shown in this repository is a purely fictitious project and is intended to illustrate the various software components and aspects of a microservice architecture.